osctl - command line interface for container management.

 the required files are regenerated.
 Enabled by default.

-confirmation on standard input to prevent accidents. -f
+confirmation on standard input to prevent accidents. -f, --force

 Do not ask for confirmation on standard input, initiate shutdown